Tularemia: Prevention

 There are no safe, available, approved vaccines against tularemia.
-However, vaccination research and development continues, with live attenuated vaccines being the most thoroughly researched and most likely candidate for approval.
+However, vaccination research and development continue, with live attenuated vaccines being the most thoroughly researched and most likely candidate for approval.
 Sub-unit vaccine candidates, such as killed-whole cell vaccines, are also under investigation, however research has not reached a state of public use.

-Optimal preventative practices include limiting direct exposure when handling potentially infected animals by wearing gloves and face masks (importantly when skinning deceased animals).
+Optimal preventative practices include limiting direct exposure when handling potentially infected animals by wearing gloves and face masks (importantly, when skinning deceased animals).
+It is therefore crucial to alert the laboratory personnel when handling samples from patients suspected with tularemia.
+In addition, other preventive strategies include chlorination of drinking water, control of water sources and surveillance of surface waters, vectors and rodents.

 Treatment

 If infection occurs or is suspected, treatment is generally with the antibiotics streptomycin or gentamicin.
 Doxycycline was previously used.
 Gentamicin may be easier to obtain than streptomycin.
 There is also tentative evidence to support the use of quinolone antibiotics.
+Combination therapy including gentamicin is recommended in case of severe infections.

 Prognosis

-Since the invention of antibiotics, the rate of death associated with tularemia has decreased from 60% to less than 4%.
+Since the discovery of antibiotics, the rate of death associated with tularemia has decreased from 60% to less than 4%.

 Epidemiology

 Tularemia is most common in the Northern Hemisphere, including North America and parts of Europe and Asia.
-It occurs between 30º and 71º north latitude.
+It occurs between 30° and 71° north latitude.

 In the United States, although records show that tularemia was never particularly common, incidence rates continued to drop over the course of the 20th century.
 Between 1990 and 2000, the rate dropped to less than 1 per one million, meaning the disease is extremely rare in the United States today.

 In Europe, tularemia is generally rare, though outbreaks with hundreds of cases occur every few years in neighboring Finland and Sweden.
 In Sweden over a period from 1984 to 2012 a total of 4,830 cases of tularemia occurred (most of the infections were acquired within the country).
 About 1.86 cases per 100,000 persons occur each year with higher rates in those between 55 and 70.